The Global Warming Policy Foundation: Charitable status

 In June 2013 Bob Ward filed a formal complaint to the Charity Commission, alleging that the GWPF had "persistently disseminated inaccurate and misleading information about climate change as part of its campaign against climate policies in the UK and overseas", and that this was an abuse of their charitable status.

 In 2014 the Charity Commission ruled that the GWPF had breached rules on impartiality in its climate change coverage, blurred fact and comment and demonstrated a clear bias.
 In response, the GWPF agreed to establish a non-charitable organisation to do the lobbying, alongside the existing organisation, to be called the "Global Warming Policy Forum".
 In October 2021, Global Warming Policy Forum rebranded itself as Net Zero Watch.

 In October 2022 a complaint was made to the Charity Commission by Liberal Democrat, Labour and Green Party MPs that The Global Warming Policy Foundation is a lobbying organisation, and misuses charitable funds by passing them to Net Zero Watch, which uses the funds for non-charitable purposes.
-In November 2022, the Charity Commission confirmed that it is reviewing the complaint.
+In November 2022, the Charity Commission confirmed that it was reviewing the complaint.
 Three months later, the GWPF reported a "serious incident" to the Charity Commission.
+In July 2024, the Charity Commission announced that it had concluded its investigation.
+It said that it was "satisfied the concerns raised are now resolved".
+The Good Law Project said the decision was "startling".